YaminiMuralidharen/AndroidAssignment1/README.md

-# AndroidAssignment1
+Android : Passing data via Intents
-Android-Passing data via Intents
+Assignment 1

-Assignment 1 To increment the on pause counter when moving between activities
+To increment the on pause counter when moving between activities

 1. When the activity is first created,the thread count is 0